Living With Family

-Students who live with family have a lower cost of attendance, since the budgeted room and board cost is less than living in the dorms or an apartment.
+Students who live at home or with family have a lower cost of attendance, since the budgeted room and board cost is lower than living in the dorms or an off-campus apartment.
 The commuter cost of attendance includes an allowance toward room/board expenses, as well as transportation costs related to commuting to and from campus.
 However, because total costs are lower, your financial aid package will be also be lower; the reduction to your aid package will be proportional across all forms of aid (scholarship, work-study, etc.).

 |"Regular" Financial Aid (Dorm/Apartment)||Living with Family & Commuting|

 (stays the same)